RadioSystems/RadioSystems.React/README.md

    - If you download the task runner, follow the instructions listed there.
 You can also bind the webpack task to build events in VS if you use the task runner.
    - either of these options will build an *Orchard.React.js* file and *Orchard.React.js.map* file.
 You don't have to do anything with these, they are already loaded by the module.

-7. Open http://localhost:30321/react to see the Orchard React app in action.
+7. Login to Orchard and open http://localhost:30321/react to see the Orchard React app in action. **You'll have to be authenticated**

+8. **NOTE:** In order to use the built in Alert, Confirm, and modal system you'll have to include a copy of jQuery and Bootstrap in your theme.

 You must place a folder called React or ReactUI at the top level of your module.
 The two main items that you will need to add to make use of this module is a *routes.js* file and one or more redux reducers.
 (You aren't required to have any reducers, the routes file is all